 If you earn a score of 700-749 on the SAT Evidence-Based Reading and Writing Exam, you will earn three credits for ENGL 001.
 If you earn a 750-800 on the SAT Evidence-Based Reading and Writing Exam, you will earn six credits for ENGL 001 and 002.

-If you earn a score of 6 on the Optional SAT Essay Exam (any of the three parts), you will earn three credits for ENGL 001.
-If you earn a score of 7 or higher on the Optional SAT Essay Exam (any of the three parts), you will earn six credits for ENGL 001 and 002.
+If you earn a score of 6 on the Optional SAT Essay Exam (all of the three parts), you will earn three credits for ENGL 001.
+If you earn a score of 7 or higher on the Optional SAT Essay Exam (all of the three parts), you will earn six credits for ENGL 001 and 002.

 If you earn a score of 32-34 on the ACT English Test, you will earn three credits for ENGL 001.
 If you earn a score of 35-36 on the ACT English Test you will earn six credits for ENGL 001 and 002.